rdw20170120/workstation/BriteOnyx/doc/HowTo-use-Dorothy.md

 I can install utilities using `setup-utils` and find the right command using `get-installer`.

-I installed more utilities via:
+I installed more utilities:
 ~~~
 setup-util-bash
 setup-util-emacs
+setup-util-fd
 setup-util-git
 ~~~